Tener/haskore-guide/hello.markdown

 If we ignore all the imports, the meaning is pretty clear.

 main: It output a `test.mid` file form a song.

 song: The song is ( reading from right to left ) a chord, played by a piano, and exported in midi format.

+Why not trying to playback the generated `test.mid` now?